DavidJKTofan/cf-zone-domain-onboarding/README.md

 ## Customization

-Edit `src/migration-steps.ts` to add, modify, or remove migration steps.
+**Migration Steps:** Edit `src/migration-steps.ts` to add, modify, or remove migration steps.
 The modular structure makes it easy to create custom workflows for different use cases.

 **Dashboard Deep Links:** Add the optional `dashboardLink` field to any step to display a prominent button that links directly to the relevant Cloudflare Dashboard page.
 Example:
 ```typescript
 dashboardLink: 'https://dash.cloudflare.com/?to=/:account/:zone/dns/records'
 ```

-Edit `public/scripts.js` to exclude steps from progress bar progression that only have optional checkpoints, like Step 6 and 14.
+**Progress Bar:** Edit `public/scripts.js` to exclude steps from progress bar progression that only have optional checkpoints, like Step 6 and 14.

 # Disclaimer